Game of Death: Plot

-Hai would defeat all 25 formidable masters after his follow raiders were taken down by each master of the floor, the last one being James Tien's character.
+Hai would defeat all 25 formidable masters after his follow raiders were taken down by each master of the floor.
+The last raider to be defeated is James Tien's character.
 He's beaten by the final guardian (Kareem Abdul-Jabbar), a giant fighter who fights with a free and fluid fighting style similar to Hai's Jeet Kune Do.
 Because of the guardian's great size and strength, in addition to his potent martial artistry, he can only be defeated when Hai recognizes and exploits his greatest weakness: an unusually high sensitivity to light.

 Immediately after defeating the giant guardian, Hai turns around and descends the staircase heading out of the pagoda.
 Despite all the talk of something awaiting up top of the (now unguarded) flight of stairs, there is no mention of anyone going up to retrieve it.
 No surviving material explains how this affects Hai or his captive siblings.
 An additional character would be played by George Lazenby, being a spiritual guru involved in some sort of war who would help Hai at the end.